-cuador's economic freedom score is 55, making its economy the 115th freest in the 2024 Index of Economic Freedom.
-Its rating is unchanged from last year, and Ecuador is ranked 22nd out of 32 countries in the Americas region.
+cuador's economic freedom score is 55.8, making its economy the 113th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 0.8 point from last year, and Ecuador is ranked 23rd out of 32 countries in the Americas region.
 The country's economic freedom score is lower than the world and regional averages.
-Ecuador's economy is considered "mostly unfree" according to the 2024 Index.
+Ecuador's economy is considered "mostly unfree" according to the 2025 Index.

 The reach of Ecuador's government continues to expand to economic sectors beyond the petroleum industry.
 The rule of law is undermined by pervasive corruption that weakens property rights.
-The private sector is struggling to operate in what is now a restrictive entrepreneurial environment.
+The private sector is struggling to operate in a restrictive entrepreneurial environment.
 The inconsistent application of commercial laws increases the cost of doing business.
-Nontransparency and unfair competition from state-backed firms persist.
-Outdated labor regulations create a disincentive for new hiring, and employers resort to short-term outsourcing contracts.
-Price controls are often imposed by the state.
+Nontransparency and unfair competition from state-backed firms are persistent problems.
+Outdated labor regulations discourage new hiring, and employers resort to short-term outsourcing contracts.
+Price controls are frequently imposed by the state.